keboola/connection-docs/tutorial/load/manual.md

 To verify that you have loaded all the tables and to peek at the data, go to [**Storage**](/storage/).
 All database tables stored in your project are listed in the *Tables* tab.
 They are grouped together into *Buckets*, and the newly loaded tables can be found in the `in.c-csv-import` bucket.
-To see all tables in a bucket, click the the bucket title.
+To see all tables in a bucket, click the bucket title.
-Click a table name to see table details including *Data Sample*.
+Click individual table names to see the table details, including *Data Sample*.

 {: .image-popup}
 ![Screenshot -- Storage preview](/tutorial/load/csv-import-storage.png)